Greece is a country in turmoil.

 In my opinion (and supported by friends who live there), this mentality explains why the drinking culture in London is so prevalent.
 Everyone goes to the pub after work and uses liquid courage to become more social.

 In Paris, I’m sorry to say that many people fit the “rude” stereotype.
 I’m not saying they are arrogant, but they act like it during initial meetings.
 Even when starting conversations in French, they were quite cold to me as an American.
-And even between French strangers, there’s a tendency to keep to yourself.

 When I got to Greece, I felt like I entered the twilight zone.
 Everybody was drinking some social kool-aid which encouraged them to talk to everyone.
 And I mean everyone.

 In Greece, when someone walks by you, you greet them.
 It’s even seen as impolite in many places to pass someone without saying hello.